cmcunningham27/code-quiz/README.md

 &nbsp;

 There is a timer, and if it runs out of time the quiz will be over.
 If the user answers all questions before the time has run out, the quiz will be over and their score will be presented to them.
 They then are presented with an input to type their initials and Submit it.
 Once sumitted they will see their initials and current score.
-I used the local storage to store their score if it is higher than any previous scores they may have had.
+I used the local storage to store their score if it is their first time taking the test, and if their current score is higher than any previous scores they may have had.

 &nbsp;